 Calculate earned income from pay stubs or employer verification, as follows:

-If there is more than one employer with differing pay periods, calculate an average base monthly for each separately then add them to obtain the total average base monthly earnings.
+If there is more than one employer with differing pay periods, calculate an average base monthly for each separately, then add them to obtain the total average base monthly earnings.

 Add the included gross pay (less bonuses and/or lump sums) from all check stubs and divide by total number of pay stubs to get an average pay per pay period per employer.